samirzjadhav/100-days-of-code/log.md

 ### Day 96 : August 9 2022, Tuesday

 **Today's Progress**: .Today I learned about JavaScript spread and rest operator, I also learned how to concatenate arrays using the spread operator and clone objects.

+### Day 97 : August 10 2022, Wednesday

+**Today's Progress**: Today I learned about rest patterns and parameters, short-circuiting, or, and operator and nullish coalescing operator